-How Long Does It Take to Move Out of a House?
+How Long Does It Take To Move?

 As you anticipate moving out of your house, you probably have a lot of unanswered moving questions.
 Fortunately, with access to the right moving company and helpful resources, moving day can be an incredibly smooth process.
-But even so, you might have some lingering questions about the timeline of the moving experience.
+Even so, you might have lingering questions about the timeline of the moving experience.

-- Hire a moving company: With a new home purchased and your old house sold, it’s time to shop around for the right moving company.
+- Hiring a professional moving company: With a new home purchased and your old house sold, it’s time to shop around for the right moving company.
 Solicit estimates and compare credentials to help you make the right decision.
 Depending on when and where you’re moving, try to have a moving date set and a mover hired about eight weeks in advance.

-- Arrange and prepare paperwork: To avoid headaches leading up to moving day, make sure you gather personal, financial, and property ownership documents.
+- Arranging and preparing paperwork: To avoid headaches leading up to moving day, make sure you gather personal, financial, and property ownership documents.
 You also need to obtain and transfer your medical records, driver’s license, pet vaccine information, children’s school records, etc. You must also submit a change of address and transfer your utilities.
 It can take about four weeks to obtain, update, and transfer this information, so make sure you get an ample head start.

-House Movers in DC, MD & VA
+Whole-Home Packing & Moving in DC, MD & VA

 Our team is properly certified and licensed, and we offer maximum liability insurance for your peace of mind.
-With Georgetown, you can get the answers to any questions you may have, including how long it takes to move out of a house.
+With Georgetown Moving and Storage, you can get the answers to any questions you may have, including how long it takes to move out of a house.